hamzafar/cdiscount-image-classification-challenge/README.md

 ## Data Description
 Data is provided in bson file structure in both train and test set in the format of dictonary i.e. Each dictionary contains a product id (key: _id), the category id of the product (key: category_id), and between 1-4 images, stored in a list (key: imgs).
+This compettion has really big data (for one machine) that contains 58GB of Train data and 14GB of Test data with 7,069,896 rows in train data and  1,768,182 in test data.